pgdr/talks/ownership/PITCHME.md

 ---

-suppose that Alice owns one and Bob steals the bike.
+Suppose that Alice owns a bike and Bob steals it.

 Alice presses charges.
 Bob returns the bike.